qmk/qmk_firmware/docs/feature_split_keyboard.md

 However, USB cables, SATA cables, and even just 4 wires have been known to be used for communication between the controllers.

-!> Using USB Cables for communication between the controllers works just fine.
-But you could plug in a normal USB cable here and short out the keyboard, depending on how it's wired.
-We would not recommend using USB cables for communication, for this reason.
+!> Using USB cables for communication between the controllers works just fine, but the connector could be mistaken for a normal USB connection and potentially short out the keyboard, depending on how it's wired.
+For this reason, they are not recommended for connecting split keyboards.

 ### Serial Wiring